 Financial assets measured at amortized cost include cash, term deposits and accounts receivable.
-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities and the loan payable to Stichting Greenpeace Council.
+Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 Other than marketable securities, Greenpeace Canada has no financial assets measured at fair value and has not elected to carry any financial asset or liability at fair value.